 A new initiative was needed.
-The Commission proposed one in the Jenkins Report, which stressed the threefold need for:
+The Commission proposed one in the Jenkins report, which stressed the simultaneous need for:

-- (i) stronger coordination of short-term economic policies (convergence), with standards of conduct, greater solidarity, and effective conditionality of financial assistance; - (ii) measures to complete the common market; - (iii) an overall strategy on industrial redeployment.
+- stronger coordination of short-term economic policies (convergence), with standards of conduct, greater solidarity, and effective conditionality of financial assistance and - (ii) measures to complete the common market.

 This initiative met with a political response.
-The European Council meetings in Brussels (December 1977) and Bremen (July 1978) prepared the way for the agreement of December 1978 on the European Monetary System.
+The European Council meetings in Brussels (December 1977) and Bremen (July 1978) prepared the way for the agreement of December 1978 on the European Monetary System, an important contribution to the functioning of the common market.
+But at the same time unemployment problems became more severe, and no solution has yet been found.